nobuyukinyuu/PhaseEngine/README.md

   * Monotimbrality and fixed polyphony help simplify the design, allowing multiple instances to be specified and put on independent audio buses
 * Fixed internal clock rate of 48 KHz
 * Operator parameter specification is separated from its implementation, allowing more tracker-like control over individual notes (temporarily override params)
+* More traditional LFO

 ## To be implemented
 * Chip clocking to match various audio output rates, perhaps with optional sample interpolation
-* Key scaling options, similar to gdsFM's RTables
 * PCM Sample playback + Wavetable-based oscillators
 * Filter and DSP operators
-* LFOs
 * Voice format specification

 ## May or may not be implemented or come back
 * Pitch generator
-* Arbitrary parameter envelopes
+* Arbitrary parameter envelopes  (Routing an envelope to a specific parameter)
 * Wider range of sampling options
 * Multitimbral operation (for now, multiple chip instances syncing their clocks should suffice)